 Results: A- molalities and fp depression for sucorse and potassium nitrate

-B- Extrapolated value of molar mass from intercept, 5 error
+B- Extrapolated value of molar mass from intercept, % error (one value)

 Discussion: A- compare fp depression for the two solutes- one should be twice the other